-Xavier Educational Academy has come a long way since first opening its doors in 2007.
-Learn about our founding and history.
+Xavier Academy has come a long way since first opening its doors in 2007.
+Learn more about our founder and history.

 Members of the Xavier team are trained in collaborative leadership and positive psychology, enabling faculty to connect with students on a more meaningful and personalized level.
-Through international trips, unique electives, rigorous but supportive courses, and an overall focus on well-being, Xavier students receive a comprehensive education that nurtures them on an academic and personal level.
-Xavier Educational Academy now serves 150 extraordinary students across its four locations.
+Through international trips, unique electives, supportive courses and an overall focus on well-being, Xavier students receive a comprehensive education that nurtures them on an academic and personal level.
+Xavier Academy now serves hundreds of extraordinary students at its Galleria-area campus.